Andrew Mountbatten-Windsor: Jeffrey Epstein and related associations

-Giuffre said that she had sex with Andrew on three occasions, including a trip to London in 2001 when she was 17, and later in New York and on Little Saint James in the US Virgin Islands during an orgy.
-She alleged Epstein paid her $15,000 after she had sex with Andrew in London.
-Flight logs show Andrew and Giuffre were in the places she alleged their meetings took place.
-Andrew and Giuffre were also photographed together with his arm around her waist, with an Epstein associate, Maxwell, in the background, though Andrew's supporters have repeatedly said the photo is fake and edited.
-Giuffre stated that she was pressured to have sex with Andrew and "wouldn't have dared object" as Epstein, through contacts, could have her "killed or abducted".
+Giuffre stated that she had sex with Andrew on three occasions, including during a trip to London in 2001 when she was 17, and later in New York and on Little Saint James in the US Virgin Islands during an orgy.
+She alleged that Epstein paid her $15,000 after she had sex with Andrew in London.
+Flight logs place Andrew and Giuffre in the locations where she said their meetings occurred.